 NCPOWER uses LFP chemistry in its batteries, which is safe, stable and completely free of cobalt, a material that has a high environmental impact.
 In addition, the R&D department is actively studying more eco-sustainable production processes and materials in order to optimise the various production steps and the design of the batteries.

-We know there is a long way to go, but NCPOWER is confident that investing in materials and skills aimed at efficiency and sustainability can make a great contribution on the road to a green society.
+We know there is a long way to go, but NCPOWER is confident that investment in materials and skills aimed at efficiency and sustainability can make a big contribution on the road to a green society.